tomas-fryza/vhdl-course/Labs/07-stopwatch/README.md

 ## 2 Stopwatch

 In VHDL, write a stopwatch counter.
-The counter counts the time in the form of a **second&nbsp;&nbsp;hundredths** and the maximum value is 59 99 (1 minute), then the time is reset to 00 00.
+The counter counts the time in the form of a **seconds&nbsp;&nbsp;hundredths** and the maximum value is 59 99 (1 minute), then the time is reset to 00 00.
 The counter increment must be performed every 10 ms (one hundredth of a second) with the clock enable signal.
 In addition, the counting is enabled by the input signal `cnt_en_i` and the counter is reset by the synchronous reset input.

 Use an approach that uses one BCD counter for each decade and counts from 0 to 9.
 The lowest of the counters is incremented every 10 ms, and each higher-order counter is incremented if all lower-order counters are equal to the maximum value of 9.